 The Bose SoundSport Wireless sound is perfect with a powerful, punchy bass that will have you running faster to catch up with those beats.
 It’s not the sloppy, soupy kind of bass that spoils the rhythmic impact of a track either.
 Boss managed to craft a sound signature with good detail, nor harshness and focus on a particular frequency that might turn off most critical listeners.
 The best part is it doesn’t come at a price that slaps you around the face.

-Elux Sports wireless headsets are water resistant premium over the ear headphones designed for active users.
+Elux Sports wireless headsets are a water-resistant premium over the ear headphones designed for active users.
 They feature the latest CSR chip and CVC noise cancellation technology to offer you the best sound quality.
 The packaging and the design are sleek and quite impressive too.

 The ELUX headphones utilize Bluetooth 4.1 with a connectivity of up to 33 feet.
 They were primarily designed for sports use, and as such, they can withstand heavy use and are splash and sweat resistant.